GSA/challenges-and-prizes/_historical-challenges/the-niehs-climate-change-and-environmental-exposures-challenge.md

   provided with other capabilities.
 5) A submission may be disqualified if the visualization tool or application fails to function as expressed in the description provided by the participant, or if the tool or application provides inaccurate or incomplete information.
-6) Submissions must be free of malware.
-Participant agrees that NIH may conduct testing on the data visualization tool or application to determine whether malware or other security threats may be present.
+6) Submissions must be free of malware.<br> Participant agrees that NIH may conduct testing on the data visualization tool or application to determine whether malware or other security threats may be present.
 NIEHS may disqualify the submission if, in NIEHS’ judgment, the data visualization tool or application or